ChristopherMGlass/google-books-api-query/README.md

 The usage is pretty simple.
 To start the application, on the desreid hosting server simply run

-``node server.js [port number]``
+``node server.js [port]``

+Where ``port`` is optional and a random port will be assigned if omitted.
 This will begin hosting the service on the desired port.
 Simply navigate to the hosting server on your bowser to load the page.

 An example of this code is hosted is view able at